Chart Color Schemes

 Taylor is among the most culturally diverse areas in the country based on AreaSearch assessment of a range of language and cultural background related metrics

-Taylor has one of the most culturally diverse populations in Australia, with 55.6 percent born overseas and 66.7 percent speaking a language other than English at home.
-Christianity is the predominant religion in Taylor, comprising 27.1 percent of its population.
-However, Hinduism is notably overrepresented, making up 23.4 percent compared to the Australian Capital Territory average of 9.5 percent.
+Taylor has one of the most culturally diverse populations in Australia, with 55.6% of its residents born overseas and 66.7% speaking a language other than English at home.
+Christianity is the predominant religion in Taylor, accounting for 27.1% of the population.
+However, Hinduism is significantly overrepresented, making up 23.4% compared to the Australian Capital Territory average of 9.5%.

 Frequently Asked Questions - Diversity